The first principle of theology is

 Humility, folks!
 Never practice theology without it.

 Of course, college students never read their textbooks unless they’re gonna be on a test somewhere.
 Short book or not, a lot of my classmates skipped Thielicke’s book, and even those of us who read it got pretty darn cage-stagish.
 Debates happened everywhere.
 In the cafeteria, in the coffeehouses, on the school’s online bulletin boards, in the library where other students were trying to study, in the dormitories late at night.
 Thankfully most of us were Christian enough to not take these debates to heart, nor resort to personal attacks, nor walk away with hurt feelings and grudges.
 But those risks were always around.
-And sometimes they did happen.
 Because an immature Christian isn’t gonna give a rip about hurt feelings: If you get in a fight, you fight to win.
 Right?

 Just as Thielicke warned, some of us went to our home churches and shocked people with our newly-acquired knowledge without